sirpaulmcd/Software-Cheat-Sheets/Markdown/MarkdownBasics.md

 | ----| ---|
 |Loooooooooooooong item 1 | looooooooooong item 2 |

-You can also define alignment for each row using colons
+You can also define alignment for each row using colons:

     | Header | Header 1 | Header 2  |
     | ------ | :------: | --------: |